iBaa/PlexConnect/update/OSX/readme.txt

 step 3

--- To update on osx simply type update.bash from terminal
+-- To update on osx simply type update.bash from terminal (no need to login)

 or